ArthaTi/Pepe/README.md

 ## List of commands

+Pepe is yet in developement!
+Not every command works yet; more information in issue [#1](https://github.com/Soaku/Pepe/issues/1).

 >Counter is the last element of stack.
 >Pre-counter is the element before the last in stack.
 >Pop is operation of deleting the last element of stack.